ribeirotomas1904/ribeirotomas1904/README.md

 ## Links of cool stuff that i made:

+A bomberman-inspired multiplayer game prototype (made with ocaml and js_of_ocaml): https://github.com/ribeirotomas1904/bomb-game

 Library for type safe css classes in rescript: https://github.com/ribeirotomas1904/typed-css-classes

 Country select component built in rescript (it uses a strategy to efficiently render a very large list): https://github.com/ribeirotomas1904/ahrefs-task